Yamiyorunoshura/Cursor-Agents/commands/sunnycore_prompt-reviewer.md

   5. Discuss findings with user and finalize report [Discussion phase]
     - Objective: Review all findings with user, allow marking of "non_issues" with reasoning, and update review standards and score based on consensus
-    - Outcome: Finalized review report with user-confirmed non_issues recorded, updated scores and recommendations reflecting user feedback
+    - Outcome: Finalized review report with user-confirmed non_issues recorded, historical non_issues preserved unchanged, updated scores and recommendations reflecting user feedback

 [DoD]
   - [ ] User has confirmed understanding of prompt before establishing review standards